 Considered an easygoing plant, melampodium will grow just fine in regular garden soil.
-However, it does require a good amount of sunshine, so just be sure to plant melampodium in a location with access to full sunlight.
-Your plants will also need plenty of water in the beginning, but once they're established, it's not a flower you'll want to overwater—in fact, this hardy plant prefers its soil on the drier side.
+However, it does require a good amount of sunshine, so just be sure to plant in a location with full sunlight.
+Your plants also need plenty of water in the beginning, but once they're established, it's not a flower you want to overwater—this hardy plant prefers soil on the drier side.

-The other bit of good news is that melampodium also won't require a significant amount of pruning or deadheading.
-These are low-maintenance flowers that will continue to blossom on its own up until the first frost of the year.
-In certain warmer locations, the melampodium will self seed, so you can enjoy these flowers year after year.
+Melampodium also won't require a significant amount of pruning or deadheading.
+This is a low-maintenance plant that will continue to blossom on its own up until the first frost of the year.
+In many locations, it will self-seed, so you can enjoy these flowers year after year.

 This plant is native to areas with rocky soil, so it is well suited for nutritionally poor soils.
 But it will grow well in any well-drained soil, provided it is not overwatered.

 Temperature and Humidity